Bashamichi Campus

 Column September 29, 2024

-The poster creation for this year's CGK School Festival 2024 was primarily led by students from the 4th and 5th grade elementary classes.
+The poster creation for this year's CGK School Festival 2024 was primarily led by students from the 4th and 5th grade elementary classes during their Japanese classes.
 The 5th graders took on a leading role, managing the entire process having direct communication with the designer regarding the order and completion.
 Meanwhile, the 4th graders engaged in practicing how to shape their ideas in preparation for next year.

 This project had two main goals:

-2. To provide an experience in collaborating with professionals to create high-quality deliverables
+2. Give students real world experience in collaborating with professionals to create high-quality deliverables.

 This initiative simulated real-world economic activities while also incorporating elements of career experience.